 If it is felt that there is a need for a personalised curriculum in Year 8 and beyond, this will be discussed in school and with parents before it is put into place.

-Mrs Mansell and Mrs Perry co-ordinate the Transition Group and will teach many of the lessons.
+Mrs Mansell co-ordinates the Transition Group and will teach many of the lessons.